 In this revision, the following major changes have been made:

-Clause on references has been added, and
+Clause on references has been added; and

-Material designations have been updated as per latest Indian Standards.
+Material designations have been updated as per latest standards.

 This standard covers requirements for chain type pipe vices generally used for plumbing jobs and erection of pipelines.
 For open side type and fixed sides type pipe vices may be referred IS 2587 : 1975 ‘Specification for pipe vices (open side type and fixed sides type)’(first revision).

-The composition of the Committee, responsible for the formulation of this standard is given at Annex B.
+The composition of the Committee, responsible for the formulation of this standard is given in Annex C.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
-The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.
+For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

 Indian Standard